lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.angularProcessCommand` | The command or path to an executable to use for launching or running Angular tests.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.testTriggerMethod` | Experimental.
 Specifies how test runs are triggered by default, either through the Karma CLI or Http interface.
 You will usually not need to use this setting unless working around specific issues
+`karmaTestExplorer.testParsingMethod` | Specifies how tests are parsed by default, either using regular expression matching or an abstract syntax tree.
+You will usually not need to use this setting unless working around specific issues
 `karmaTestExplorer.failOnStandardError` | Treats any Karma, Angular, or other testing stderr output as a failure.
 This can sometimes be useful for uncovering testing issues
-`karmaTestExplorer.testsBasePath` | The base folder containing the test files (relative to `projectRootPath` for Karma projects, or the project `root` path specified in `angular.json` for Angular workspace projects)
+`karmaTestExplorer.testsBasePath` | The base folder containing the test files (relative to the project root path for Karma projects, or the project `root` path specified in `angular.json` for Angular workspace projects).
+If not specified, defaults to the longest common path of the tests discovered in the project
-`karmaTestExplorer.testFiles` | The path glob patterns identifying the test files (relative to `projectRootPath`) `karmaTestExplorer.excludeFiles` | The path glob patterns identifying files to be excluded from `testFiles` (relative to `projectRootPath`)
+`karmaTestExplorer.testFiles` | The path glob patterns identifying the test files (relative to the project root path) `karmaTestExplorer.excludeFiles` | The path glob patterns identifying files to be excluded from `testFiles` (relative to the project root path).
+The `node_modules` folder is always excluded
 `karmaTestExplorer.reloadOnKarmaConfigChange` | Enables reloading of Karma on changes to the Karma configuration file `karmaTestExplorer.reloadOnChangedFiles` | The files which when modified will trigger a Karma reload `karmaTestExplorer.karmaReadyTimeout` | The duration in milliseconds after which the extension will stop listening and give up if Karma is not started, connected to the extension, and ready for testing
-`karmaTestExplorer.defaultSocketConnectionPort` | This is the port that will be used to connect Karma with the test explorer.
+`karmaTestExplorer.defaultSocketConnectionPort` | The port that will be used for connecting Karma with the test explorer.
 When not specified, Karma Test Explorer will automatically use the first available port equal to, or higher than, 9999
 `karmaTestExplorer.debuggerConfigName` | The name of the launch configuration that will be used for debugging tests, which can be the name of any launch configuration defined or available in the VS Code `launch.json` file.
 This takes precedence over the `debuggerConfig` setting
 `karmaTestExplorer.debuggerConfig` | The debugger configuration to be used in debugging the Karma tests in VS Code.
 This is similar to a VS Code launch configuration entry in the `.vscode/launch.json` file
 `karmaTestExplorer.webRoot` | The web root to be used when debugging the Karma tests in VS Code.
 This takes precedence over the `webRoot` property in the `debuggerConfig` setting and supports using the `${workspaceFolder}` variable for the absolute workspace folder path.
 This setting is similar to the `webRoot` property of a VS Code launch configuration entry in the `.vscode/launch.json` file
 `karmaTestExplorer.pathMapping` | The path mappings to be used when debugging the Karma tests in VS Code.
 These take precedence over any identical path mappings defined in the `debuggerConfig` setting and support using the `${webRoot}` variable for the configured `webRoot` value, and the `${workspaceFolder}` variable for the absolute path of the workspace folder.
 This setting is similar to the `pathMapping` property of a VS Code launch configuration entry in the `.vscode/launch.json` file
 `karmaTestExplorer.sourceMapPathOverrides` | The source map path overrides to be used when debugging the Karma tests in VS Code.
 These take precedence over any identical source map path overrides defined in the `debuggerConfig` setting and support using the `${webRoot}` variable for the configured `webRoot` value, and the `${workspaceFolder}` variable for the absolute path of the workspace folder.
 This setting is similar to the `sourceMapPathOverrides` property of a VS Code launch configuration entry in the `.vscode/launch.json` file
 `karmaTestExplorer.containerMode` | Enables additional support for easier testing when running in a container.
-Can be either `auto` (the default when not set), `enabled`, or `disabled`
+If not specified, this will be enabled when the project is detected to be running in a container, or disabled otherwise
 `karmaTestExplorer.logLevel` | Sets the level of logging detail produced in the output panel of the extension.
 More detailed levels such as the `debug` level can be helpful when troubleshooting issues with running Karma or the extension
 `karmaTestExplorer.karmaLogLevel` | Sets the level of logging detail for the Karma server in its output channel, which can be helpful when troubleshooting issues with running Karma or the extension
 `karmaTestExplorer.karmaReporterLogLevel` | Sets the level of logging detail for the Karma Test Explorer reporter which logs additional details to the Karma server log related to the processing of test and browser events in Karma.
 This can be helpful when troubleshooting issues with how test and browser events are being processed in Karma and exchanged with the Karma Test Explorer.
 Set this to `disable` in order to not log any additional output from the reporter into the Karma server logs